The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 Is Prague a good destination for tennis training?

 Yes.
 Prague sits in the heart of Europe with direct flights from most major cities, offers year-round training thanks to extensive indoor facilities, and belongs to a country with a deep tennis tradition that has produced generations of top professionals.
-It is also where Leonard Stakhovsky bases Stakhovsky Standard, this guide's #1-ranked coaching option.
+It is also where Leonard Stakhovsky bases Stakhovsky Tennis, this guide's #1-ranked coaching option.

 What is the best alternative to Mouratoglou Academy?